MR-Amr-Emam/todo-app-frontend/README.md

 * download dependecies with running "npm install" in main directory
 * deploy the app statically with running command "npm run build"
 * host the static folder with web server as Nginx

+### links are no longer work
+but you can download the project in you local machine